Brandon Saad: Chicago Blackhawks (2011–2015)

 As the Blackhawks qualified for the 2015 playoffs, Saad continued to make an impression in the lineup.
 Throughout their playoff berth, Saad tallied numerous important goals that helped the Blackhawks clinch their second Stanley Cup in three years.
-During game 4 of their first-round series against the Nashville Predators, Saad scored the game tying goal to help lift the Blackhawks to an overtime win.
+During game four of their first-round series against the Nashville Predators, Saad scored the game tying goal to help lift the Blackhawks to an overtime win.
 His goal helped the Blackhawks lead the series at 3–1 and they eventually eliminated the Predators in six games to advance to the second round against the Minnesota Wild.
-He scored his third goal of the postseason in game 1 to help the Blackhawks secure a win.
-They swept the Wild in four games and faced off against the top seeded Anaheim Ducks in the conference finals.
+He scored his third goal of the postseason in game one to help the Blackhawks secure a win.
+They swept the Wild in four games and faced off against the top seeded Anaheim Ducks in the Conference Final.
 During final two games of their short series against the Ducks, Saad played with Toews and Kane on their top line.
-They eliminated the Ducks in seven games to face off against the Tampa Bay Lightning in the 2015 Stanley Cup Finals.
-While the Blackhawks were losing the series 2–1 in the series, Saad scored two goals in game 4 on Lightning rookie goaltender Andrei Vasilevskiy to help the Blackhawks win the game 2–1 to even the series 2–2.
+They eliminated the Ducks in seven games to face off against the Tampa Bay Lightning in the 2015 Stanley Cup Final.
+While the Blackhawks were losing the series 2–1 in the series, Saad scored two goals in game four on Lightning rookie goaltender Andrei Vasilevskiy to help the Blackhawks win the game two–1 to even the series 2–2.
 He scored the tiebreaking goal with 13:38 left to play and then the game winner in overtime after the Tampa Bay Lightning tied it in the third period.
 The Blackhawks won the next two games to win the Stanley Cup.